 I believe that Americans of color can be empowered and enjoy true equality without tearing down the current system, as is being proposed by organizations like Liberation Road, and many other socialist organizations.

-The ____________ district has a mandate to educate, NOT indoctrinate.
+Schools have a mandate to educate, NOT indoctrinate.
 Critical Race Theory is race-based Marxism that pushes the idea of equality of outcomes but rejects the idea of equal treatment under the law.
 I believe that everyone has the right to equal treatment, no matter what their parents may or may not have done in the past.

-Please.
-Fulfill your duty to ALL students by protecting them from race-based hate.
+Schools must fufill their duty to ALL students by protecting them from race-based hate.
 Let’s work together to ensure that truly ALL students are treated equally.